shawenyao/jekyll-now/_posts/2020-04-09-Where-is-My-Island.md

   <img src="https://shawenyao.github.io/Photos/Animal Crossing/003.jpg" />
 </div>

 The rest is straightforward but definitely not trivial.
-While my in-game character sat on the swing, I ended up doing all the heavy lifting myself -
+While my in-game character was enjoying his time on the swing, I ended up doing all the heavy lifting myself -
 * capture the gameplay footage every two minutes or so around noon
 * calculate the length of the shadow
 * find the minimum